 1)

-The locomotion of legged robots is a complex problem because of the extremely high count of possible movements the robots are capable.
+The locomotion of legged robots is a complex problem because of the extremely high count of possible movements the robots are capable of.

 This is made more challenging due to the lower computational capability of mobile hardware and the requirements of real-time properties.

+This is a great piece of text from the grammar, vocab or style points of view, the area to work on is precision.

 2)

-Hello everyone, I'm posting my contribution, which may end up in my intended article on Personal Data Anonymization:
+Data Anonymization:

 Tabular data in relational databases are commonly anonymized.
 The anonymization can be performed on the data directly, which results in permanent information loss, or in the query layer, where it is performed on-the-ﬂy by the query engine.
 The identiﬁcation of sensitive data is trivial, as databases commonly conform to at least the First Normal Form, which means that the individual columns contain atomic, further indivisible data.

+This is an excellent piece of text with a very good sentence length and structure.

 3)

 Numerous fragments of PCTL based on operators F and G with unrestricted step bounds were examined in [].
 In this article, we discuss the problem of finite-satisfiability for syntactically similar fragments, which however turn out to be incomparable to those considered in [].

+This is a great piece of text, no comments here.

-4)Hello, I am adding my piece of existing, published text:
+4)… piece of existing, published text:

 Lately, we have been the observers of the dramatic movement of the reached quality in solving some of the principal high-level NLP Tasks [6,33,50].
 Some of the new approaches have, in fact, overreached not only the current state-of-the-art by even tens of percent [8,51] but also the measured human performance [33].
 The new technologies are based on a distinct set of ideas which has driven the development of their architecture.
 ELMo [30] builds upon a character-level convolution and a joint optimization of sequential language models (bi-LM), while attention-based transformer architectures, such as GPT [32] or BERT [8], utilize forward, or bi-directional incremental pooling of so-called attention [49] in forward, or bi-directional manner, respectively.

 Yet, there is an attribute that intersects this new stream of methods.
 It is a fact they are pre-trained without a supervisor on a vast amount of data in the form of general language corpus [8,30,32].
 Subsequently, they can be fine-tuned on downstream tasks [30], or their internal representations can be even used in a zero-shot manner [32].
 Furthermore, the generalization properties of transformers in language modelling [32] has even been underscored by their performance on language-agnostic downstream tasks [31], where some multilingual models are documented to perform well on a zero-shot classification of previously-unseen languages, even on ones that do not share any vocabulary with the fine-tuned language [31].

+I agree with the proof-readers of the publisher – a great text.

 5)

-Hi, this is not from any paper, and is just an academic writing style practice.
-The experimental results don't actually exist and are a wild guess on my part:

-Experimental results indicate that up to 95% of all program loops in real world systems code can be proved terminating using only local reasoning, independently of the larger context.
-Additionally, in cases where non-termination is possible due to programmer error (e.g omitting a variable update, or failing to account for some paths through the loop), it has been shown that most can be proved non-terminating by determining a lasso-shaped path through the input program that demonstrates the non-terminating behavior.
+Experimental results indicate that up to 95% of all program loops in real world systems code can be proved terminating by using only local reasoning, independently of the larger context.
+Additionally, in cases where non-termination is possible due to a programmer error (e.g. omitting a variable update, or failing to account for some paths through the loop), it has been shown that most can be proved non-terminating by determining a lasso-shaped path through the input program that demonstrates the non-terminating behavior.

+This is another example of a high quality academic text.
+I have added the “by” before “using” to improve the style by using grammatical parallelism – basically repetition of grammar issues, i.e. “can be proved non-terminating by …” in this case.

 6)